UniMath/agda-unimath/src/foundation/dependent-paths.lagda.md

 ---
 title: Dependent paths
 ---
+description: We characterize dependent paths in the family of depedent paths;
-description: We define the groupoidal operators on dependent paths, define the cohrences paths, and then prove the operators are equivalences.
+define the groupoidal operators on dependent paths; define the cohrences paths: prove the operators are equivalences.
 ```agda
 {-# OPTIONS --without-K --exact-split #-}